14 Jan How being active can tackle loneliness in older Aussies

 Success of group exercise programs like Parkrun and F45 show that more people are turning to movement as a way of interacting with others.
 These types of programs can really help to create a sense of community.

 With older Australians increasingly susceptible to loneliness, being active is a great way to improve feelings of social connection.
-Engaging in group exercise classes is a great way to meet new people and stay active at the same time.
+Engaging in a community walking group or group exercise classes are great ways to meet new people and stay active at the same time.
 There’s an ever-growing number of senior’s health classes available, and we highly recommend giving them a go.